Vedadiyan/gql/README.md

 Array indexes can be reached using the `{}` selector.
 You can pass either a number or a wildcard using the `{?}` to select and query arrays.

 ~~*Please note that although multi-dimensional selectors such as `{?}.{?}` are supported, the `FROM` clause does not support multi-dimensional selectors.
 However, the following is valid `$.data.items.{0}.rates`*~~
+*Updated in the v0.0.3, multi-dimensional selectors can be used in the `FROM` clause*

 # Using Functions
 To use functions, simply import them from the `function` package: